 Improved accuracy of instrumentation placement for degenerative spine disorders, spinal trauma and spinal tumors.

-For treatment of brain tumors, trigeminal neuralgia, and movement disorders
+For treatment of brain tumors, trigeminal neuralgia, and movement disorders.
+Deep Brain Stimulation is available for essential tremor and Parkinson’s disease.

 Lumbar Decompressive Laminectomy: